Gardening in March

 Pot of the Month

 This month’s combination is a cordyline, some carnations, bellis, and ivy.
-A cordlyine is an evergreen plant, available in different colours which they look good all round.
+A cordlyine is an evergreen plant, available in different colours which will look good all year round.
 This gives your pot height.
 Combine it with bellis which is in the daisy family, and add in some carnations for a burst of colour.
-Finally, ivy so that you have something trailing down the pot.
+Finally, include ivy so that you have something trailing down the pot.
 Later in the season the bellis and carnations will die back, and you can replace them with more seasonal bedding plants so your pot looks good all year round

 Perennials and Shrubs